 Every Friday, we will select a few in-depth articles from the week that we think are worth your valuable time as a construction financial manager (CFM).
 We look for compelling articles not only about financial topics, but about business, technology, and life, that challenges you to think about your role as a CFM in different ways.
-We’d love to hear from you about how we’re doing, and to have you join our community by subscribing to receive this weekly post by email.
-Follow #CFMReview.

 A Quick Guide To Reading A Construction Contract.
 Benjamin Franklin famously said that “an ounce of prevention is worth a pound of cure,” and that theme is at the center of blog posts published this week from two of my favorite construction law bloggers.
 Virginia construction lawyer Christopher Hill writes in “Early Action on your Construction Contract” that getting an attorney involved early in the construction process is key to avoiding expense disputes, delays, and surprises.